Caconoutt/atriumdb/DEPLOYMENT.md

 docker compose up -d atriumdb-api docker compose logs -f atriumdb-api      # expect: "Uvicorn running on http://0.0.0.0:8000"
 ```

+* `docker compose up -d atriumdb-api` — creates the stack's bridge network if it
+  does not exist, creates the `atriumdb-api` container from the image built in
+  step 4, applies the environment and the read-only bind mount, and starts it.
+  Naming the service limits `up` to that service plus anything it `depends_on`
+  — this one depends on nothing, so exactly one container starts. `-d` is
+  detached: it returns to the shell instead of streaming logs.
+Without `-d` the
+  container dies when you close the SSH session.
+* `docker compose logs -f atriumdb-api` — prints this container's stdout/stderr
+  and `-f` keeps following as new lines arrive.
+You are waiting for
+  `Uvicorn running on http://0.0.0.0:8000`; anything else (a Python traceback, an
+  immediate exit) means the image or the config is wrong. **Ctrl-C stops the log
+  stream, not the container** — the service keeps running after you detach.

 Confirm the dataset actually landed, and read-only: